thunder-engine/thunder-doc/reference/ray.rst

 :ref:`Ray<api_Ray>`  **Ray::reflect** (:ref:`Vector3<api_Vector3>` & *normal*, :ref:`Vector3<api_Vector3>` & *point*)

-Returns a new Ray object wich result of reflection of current ray.
+Returns a new Ray object which result of reflection of current ray.
 Reflection calculating by *normal* vector of reflection surface and intersection *point*.

 ----